paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 This Section details how to build a reliability model for miscellaneous item.

-Figure 4.4 provides the general process to apply whatever the basic model is:
+{numref}`Figure 5.4` provides the general process to apply whatever the basic model is:

 1. the “standard model”, or
 2. the “non-standard model” or even